-The Transport (Scotland) Act 2005 requires the constituent councils of each Regional Transport Partnership to fund its net expenses, after allowing for any income, including any grants from the Scottish Government.
+The Transport (Scotland) Act 2005 requires the constituent councils of each Regional Transport Partnership to fund its net expenses, after allowing for any income, include-ing any grants from the Scottish Government.
 In 2012/2013 HITRANS constituent Councils contributed £200,000 towards the Partnership's net expenses.
 This represents match funding to complement the Scottish Government's revenue Grant-in-aid contribution towards nominal Core Funding.
-For the purposes of development of the business plan, HITRANS has intimated to the partner authorities a proposed requisition of £200,000 as core revenue funding.
+For the purposes of development of the business plan, HITRANS has intimated to the partner authorities a proposed requisition of £200,000 as core revenue funding for 2013/14.